 15. In 1990, 21 Years ago Today, Carole Anne-Marie Gist Crowned Miss USA.

-15. In 2011, An award was bestowed on Sonny Rollins, when he received the Medal of Arts from President Barack Obama in a White House ceremony.
+16. In 2011, An award was bestowed on Sonny Rollins, (A jazz tenor saxophonist who is widely recognized as one of the most important and influential jazz musicians) when he received the Medal of Arts from President Barack Obama in a White House ceremony.
 It is the nation’s highest honor for artistic excellence.